 Writing and music frequently overlap in Nia's work and she has written lyrics and libretti for her own and other people's music, as well as adapting several opera libretti.
-She is currently collaborating with composer Elizabeth Winters on a new opera, an extract of which was showcased in 2011 at the Linbury Studio Theatre in the Royal Opera House, Covent Garden.
+Her collaboration with composer Elizabeth Winters led to a showcase performance at the Linbury Studio Theatre in the Royal Opera House, Covent Garden, in 2011.
+In 2013 the OUP Choir and Oxford Pro Musica gave performances of Terpsichoreana, a cantata for brass and choir by Malcolm Pearce, with lyrics by Nia.
+Current projects include an opera in collaboration with composer Nick Planas, based on a real murder case of the 1860s.

 See below for information on Nia's musicals.